 Stroll along the canyon rim through a mixed juniper and pinion pine forest.
 Two canyon overlooks provide scenic views of the canyon and cliff dwellings below.
 Explore a partially rebuilt pithouse and pueblo set back from the canyon rim.
 On a summers day, visit the demonstration garden that features traditional crops grown by the Sinagua.

-Entry to the Rim Trail closes daily at 4:30 p.m.
-This ensures that visitors have ample time to explore the trail and to depart before the park closes at 5:00 p.m.
+Visitors must begin the Rim Trail by 4:30 p.m.
+This ensures that hikers have ample time to explore the trail and to depart before the park closes at 5:00 p.m.

 30 minutes round-trip